cutdigital/mcut/README.md

 # Licensing

 MCUT is available under an Open Source license as well as a commercial license.
 Users choosing to use MCUT under the free-of-charge Open Source license (e.g. for academic purposes) simply need to comply to its terms, otherwise a commercial license is required.

-The Open Source license is the "GNU General Public License" (GPL).
-In cases where the constraints of the Open source license prevent you from using MCUT, a commercial license can be purchased.
-The library is licensed with an attractively low price which is a one-off sum, requiring no further loyalty fees with guarranteed future updates for free.
+* The Open Source license is the GNU [Lesser General Public License (v3+)](https://www.gnu.org/licenses/lgpl-3.0.en.html) (LGPL), which is allows developers to easily build on top of MCUT.
+* The commercial license option is for users that wish to use MCUT in their products for commercial purposes but do not wish to release their software under the LGPL.
+You can buy a commercial license from [CutDigital Enterprise](contact@cut-digital.com).
+The commercial offer is adapted based on company size (number of employees).

-These options protect the project's commercial value and thus make it possible for the author to guarantee long term support, maintenance and further development of the code for the benefit of the project and its users.
+These options facilitate the adoption of MCUT in other [Open Source](https://opensource.org/) projects, while protecting its commercial value and thus make it possible to guarantee long term support, maintenance and further development of the code for the benefit of its users.

 ---

-If MCUT helped you please consider adding a star here on GitHub.
-This means a lot to the author.
+Consider adding a Star here on GitHub if MCUT has helped you in anyway.

-_You can also send an [email](floyd.m.chitalu@gmail.com) to the author if you have questions about MCUT_.
+_You may also send an [email](floyd.m.chitalu@gmail.com) to the original author if you have questions about MCUT_.